Yasir al-Dawsari: Early life and education

-Al-Dawsari was born in the Saudi governorate of al-Kharj, southeast of the capital, Riyadh.
-Al-Dawsari was a student of a group of 'ulama and sheikhs, including Abd al-Aziz Al al-Shaykh, Salih al-Fawzan, and Ibn Jibrin.
-He also learned qira'at with several shuyukh and qaris, including Bakri Al-Tarabisyi and Ibrahim Al-Akhdar.
-Near the end of 2023, his four-year contract as imam expired, and he did not lead prayers at Masjid al-Haram for about five-and-a-half months.
-He has since been reappointed as an imam of Masjid al-Haram in Makkah.
+Yasser al-Dosari was born in the Saudi governorate of al-Kharj, southeast of the capital, Riyadh, and completed his early education in Riyadh.
+According to close childhood friend Sheikh Nasser al-Qatami, Al-Dosari frequently recited the Qur'an on local radio stations while in high school.
+He was a student of a group of highly-respected 'ulama and sheikhs, including Abdulaziz Al Sheikh, Salih al-Fawzan, and Ibn Jibrin.
+He also studied qira'at (Quranic recitation methods) under several shuyukh and qaris, including Bakri Al-Tarabichi and Ibrahim Al-Akhdar.